 Fast family courts: in the Dinant district of Belgium, family court cases don’t take three years – they take three weeks!

-• No change to national legislation was required, merely a change in court procedures/practice and the attitudes of judges and lawyers involved;
+• National legislation required no changes.
+This innovation needed only a change in court procedures and practice along with the attitudes of the judges and lawyers involved;

-• One or both parents, with or without lawyers, may apply to the Belgian family court for a decision regarding children’s and financial matters;
+• One or both parents, with or without lawyers, may apply to the Belgian family court for a decision regarding children and financial matters;

-• Many parents reach a parenting agreement at this very first hearing, with the court’s assistance; otherwise, the court encourages parents to participate in mediation and the judge can order mediation even when only one parent requests it;
+• Many parents reach a parenting agreement at this very first but substantial hearing, with the court’s assistance.
+Otherwise, the court encourages parents to participate in mediation.
+Even when only one parent requests it, the judge can order mediation.
+They may even pick up the phone to liaise for an appointment;

 • The judge may speak with children, if they are 12 or over, prior to this hearing.
-Importantly, all judges have considerable knowledge of the risks inherent in this (particularly that of children having been coerced or manipulated to make statements that don’t represent their real views);
+Importantly, all judges know there are inherent risks in this.
+In particular the possibility of influences on children to make statements that don’t represent their real views;

-• Allegations of a potentially criminal nature, including family violence, are heard in a criminal court and the family court is informed of any findings of fact;
+• A criminal court hears any allegations of a potentially criminal nature, including family violence.
+That court tells the family court of any findings of fact;

-• Most judges lay down the rules and boundaries clearly to both applicants and lawyers present, some stating, for instance, that there will be ‘zero tolerance’ for anyone attempting to fracture the relationship between a child and the other parent or loved relatives of the child;
+• Most judges lay down the rules and boundaries clearly to both applicants and lawyers present.
+Some state, for instance, that there will be ‘zero tolerance’ for anyone attempting to fracture the relationship between a child and the other parent or loved relatives of the child;

-• After this first hearing, the same judge will be attached to any future hearings for that family until all children reach the age of 18.
-However, parents are encouraged to see their mediator rather than return to court to resolve issues that may arise over time.
+• The same judge continues with any future hearings for that family until all children reach the age of 18.
+The judge encourages parents to see their mediator rather than return to court about issues that may arise over time.